HOME › TEACHING › BIOLOGY & AI CURE

 Siluriformes

-Soniya is asking a fascinating evolutionary sequence question: did catfish become nocturnal before or after evolving body armor?
-She is scoring armor presence and activity pattern across Siluriformes.
+Asking a fascinating evolutionary sequence question: did catfish become nocturnal before or after evolving body armor?
+Scoring armor presence and activity pattern across Siluriformes.

 🐟